IshTale/IshTale.github.io/SyncopationAI.md

 Chose YOLOv8 and Detectron2 based on their suitability for complex object detection.
 Applied cross-entropy loss, intersection-over-union (IoU) metrics, and grid search for hyperparameter tuning to maximize model precision.
 <img src="images/transparent_object_model.jpg?raw=true"/>

-### 4. Provide a basis for further data collection through surveys or experiments
+### 4. A basis for further data collection through surveys or experiments

 The project highlighted the need for a more extensive, diverse dataset to improve detection of transparent objects further.
 Recommendations included targeted data collection to better capture edges and fine details in transparent materials.